 I’ll be writing about it soon, but I want to give my observations and reactions time to ferment into something beyond blathering, like sharing kombucha instead of stale tea.
 (Okay, I should have warned you, I’m still pretty time zone-addled, and the metaphors haven’t caught up.)

 They’ll be having the Stone Crab Fest this weekend, but if you’re any kind of large crustacean, you might want to stay clear.
 People get a little mallet-happy.

 If you’re feeling as lethargic as I was after lunch, you can always take the bike trail back to Tallahassee.
 It’s only a dozen or so miles. 🤢

-It’s starting to look like a mini-reunion with family and friends and fellow Cougars (that’s the East Hardy High School alumni kind, not the predatory older woman kind—I don’t know what age that kind of cougardom kicks in, but neither me nor anyone I went to school with is there yet; I swear).
+It’s starting to look like a mini-reunion with family and friends and fellow Cougars.
+(That’s East Hardy High School alumni, not predatory older women—I don’t know what age that kind of cougardom kicks in, but neither me nor anyone I went to school with qualifies yet, I swear!)
 Hope to see you there!